-Course Code CHM 305 Course Title Organometallics, Bioinorganic Chemistry, Polynuclear Hydrocarbons and UV, IR spectroscopy Type of course Discipline Elective course (theory) LTP 4:0:0 Credits 4 Course prerequisite Bsc.
-Ist, IInd year with CHEMISTRY as one core subject Course Objective (CO) The aim of this course is to impart coherent knowledge to the students about organometallic chemistry, polynuclear hydrocarbons and organic spectroscopy. $\mathbf{O} \mathbf{A} \mathbf{D} \mathbf{A} \mathbf{A}$ Course outcome On completion of this course, the students will be able to: CO1Apply 18-electron rule to rationalize the stability of organomettalic compounds CO2 Identify important structural features of the of Zeise's salt, metal alkyls tetrameric methyl lithium and dimeric trialkyl aluminium and explain the concept of multicenter bonding in these compounds CO3 Diagrammatically explain the working of the sodium-potassium pump in organisms and sources and consequences of excess and deficiency of trace elements CO4Analyse and elaborate structure & properties of polynuclear hydrocarbons CO5 Gain insight into the basic principles of UV, IR spectroscopic techniques & Use spectroscopic techniques to determine structure and stereochemistry of known and unknown compounds.
+Semester V Course Code CHM 305 Course Title Organometallics, Bioinorganic Chemistry, Polynuclear Hydrocarbons and UV, IR spectroscopy Type of course Discipline Elective course (theory) LTP 4:0:0 Credits 4 Course prerequisite Bsc.
+Ist, IInd year with chemistry as one core subject Course Objective (CO) The aim of this course is to 1.
+Impart coherent knowledge to the students about organometallic chemistr 2.
+To study polynuclear hydrocarbons.
+3. To impart basic knowledge of organic spectroscopy.
+Course outcome On completion of this course, the students will be able to: CO1Apply 18-electron rule to rationalize the stability of organomettalic compounds CO2 Identify important structural features of the of Zeise's salt, metal alkyls tetrameric methyl lithium and dimeric trialkyl aluminium and explain the concept of multicenter bonding in these compounds CO3 Diagrammatically explain the working of the sodium-potassium pump in organisms and sources and consequences of excess and deficiency of trace elements CO4Analyse and elaborate structure & properties of polynuclear hydrocarbons CO5 Gain insight into the basic principles of UV, IR spectroscopic techniques & Use spectroscopic techniques to determine structure and stereochemistry of known and unknown compounds.